 If feeling grateful can keep you from buying something expensive and unnecessary, you’re already coming out ahead.

 On top of that, using gratitude to get beyond instant gratification can save you money by encouraging you to save up for bigger purchases.
 Instead of pulling out the credit card to buy something now (and paying interest as you carry a balance month-to-month), put together a savings plan.
 You’ll save money on interest and maybe even decide you don’t need that item after all.

 Gratitude also promotes generosity.
 You’re more willing to give to others when you feel grateful.
 So, how does this tie into better finances?

 Interestingly, giving can help you financially.
 First of all, when you make giving to charity a priority, you’re forced to re-evaluate your finances so that you can meet your objectives.
 Getting your financial house in order by tracking your spending and reducing expenses so that you have money to donate to causes you care about is reason enough to be grateful and generous.

 Plus, when you give, you have the chance to get a bit of a tax break.
 If you’re a business owner, giving can help raise your profile in your community and encourage goodwill toward your business.
 That’s not a bad thing when you want to attract more customers.

 Learning contentment with the help of gratitude can help you decouple feelings of happiness from buying more stuff or thinking that a higher income can help you achieve your dreams of life satisfaction.
-Indeed, Kahneman performed research with Angus Deaton and discovered that after reaching an income of $75,000, emotional wellbeing didn’t improve along with income.
+Indeed, Daniel Kahneman performed research with Angus Deaton and discovered that after reaching an income of $75,000, emotional well-being didn’t improve along with income beyond that point.